YunoHost-Apps/collabora_ynh/doc/DESCRIPTION.md

-Collabora Online is a powerful LibreOffice-based online office that supports all major document, spreadsheet and presentation file formats, which you can integrate into your own infrastructure.
+Collabora Online is a powerful LibreOffice-based online office that supports all major document, spreadsheet and presentation file formats, which you can integrate into Nextcloud.

 ### Features